Privacy Policy

 contact

-When you contact us (via contact form or email), the user's details will be processed to handle the contact request and its processing in accordance with Art.
+When you contact us (via contact form or email), the user's information will be processed to process the contact request and its handling in accordance with Art.
 6 (1) (b) GDPR.

 User information may be stored in our customer relationship management system (“CRM system”) or comparable inquiry organization.